 The “Join Now” button in the Starbucks email campaign above takes advantage of the same brand font used to display their company name.
 This familiar, “all-caps” font style draws attention to itself, contrasting with the body of the message, presented in sentence case, with a neutral font.
 The font not only makes the button visible but helps strengthen the presence and influence of the infamous Starbucks brand through familiarity with this established brand font.

 So what are the best fonts you can use if you want to spice up your multimedia content?
 Here are our top 5 contemporary fonts for use for your multimedia copy:

 1. Open Sans

 Open Sans is a sans-serif font designed specifically with digital content in mind.
-Commissioned by Google in 2010, it has an “upright stress, open forms and a neutral, yet friendly appearance.”
+Commissioned by Google in 2010, it has “upright stress, open forms and a neutral, yet friendly appearance.”
 It has been “optimized for legibility across print, web, and mobile interfaces.”
-Open sans is now one of the most popular alternatives to the standard web safe fonts, often used for large chunks of text but also fit for clear, friendly, conversational headings, titles, and offers for its minimal simplicity.
+Open sans is now one of the most popular alternatives to the standard web-safe fonts, often used for large chunks of text but also fit for clear, friendly, conversational headings, titles, and offers for its minimal simplicity.

 2. Josefin Slab

 Josefin Slab is an eye-catching, quirky, yet minimal serif font style.
 It is a mix of Scandinavian, geometric aesthetics and modern detailing.
 Lightweight lines give it a fresh, airy feel, though its quirky attributes (such as the upward stress on letters like “e” and “f”) can make it difficult to read in large blocks.
 Use it to grab your reader’s attention or re-brand your company name with a sleek, modernist aesthetic.